joshstevens19/ethereum-abi-types-generator/README.md

 Typings for all your ethereum ABI contract methods and events with integration with `web3` and `ethers` 👏👏👏👏 Never have to have a runtime error again and bring them into compile time errors in 2 minutes.

-A CLI tool which allows you to convert an ABI json file into fully loaded types.
+A CLI tool which allows you to convert an ABI json file into fully loaded interfaces types.

 ## Installation